A-ryan-Kalra/arcade-ytx/README.md

 ## 💎 Features

 - 🖥️ Retro-themed colorful UI built using the `rich` library.
-- 💾 Account information is stored using streams (JSON files behind the scenes).
+- 💾 Bank account game information is stored using streams (JSON files behind the scenes) in user-details.json.
 - 🧠 Smart prompts and validations for a smooth game experience.
 - 🧑‍🤝‍🧑 2-player support for games like Tic Tac Toe.
 - 📦 Easy to install and play right from your terminal.